Cemetery Scene in Slave Pits of the Undercity

 You take both martial combat and your connection to the many dangerous animals that dwell within the wild, very seriously.
 You study the physical abilities of predatory beasts in order to inspire your combat prowess, and you have mastered ways to control, tame, fight and even emulate these creatures.
 Through your study and close kinship with them, your unique mastery of martial combat is infused with aspects of dangerous, untamed animals.

-When you choose this archetype at 3rd level, 1/short rest you gain the benefit of the spell, “Jump” as if it were cast on yourself.
-You also gain the following bonus proficiencies …
+When you choose this archetype at 3rd level, 1/short rest you gain the ability to Speak with Animals, as if the spell has been cast upon yourself.

 Whipmaster